safespring/web/content/blogg/2022-03-network.md

 works, so what is happening in the operating system of instances is outside of the scope for this post.

+In order to explain how egress rules and ingress rules work together the diagram starts out with instances that is not mamber of any security groups.
+(I.e, the default security group that inclges egress to the world has been removed)

 Red dashed arrows depict no connection.
 Green solid arrows depict an allow rule with the arrow pointing in the allowed direction.

 1. None of the instances can communicate with anyone.
-Instances is not member of any security group by default, thus no communcation can happen.
 2. Egress (E) rule is added to allow the instance on the `public`-network (public instance) to allow it to access any IPv4 Internet address on any port.
 Connection going out is visualized with the arrow direction.
 3. Ingress (I) rule is added to allow any IPv4 Internet address to contact the public instance on port 443.
 (The arrow goes from the Internet to the instance)
 4. Ingress (I) rule is added to the instance on the `default-v4-nat`-network (default instance) that will allow the public instance to reach the default instance on port 80 (tcp).
 This is where many users think they need a separate «leg» from the "public instance" to the `default-v4-nat`-network.
 Not only is this not necessary, it will also destroy the communcation on the public instance completely.
 Note that the egress rule from 3. will allow outbound traffic from the public instance already, thus we do not need to add a rule for that.